 Rule 2.
-A properly executed 4-H horse identification certificate identifying both the exhibitor and the horse he/she will exhibit or ride must be completed and turned into the Twin Creeks District Extension Office by June 1st of the current year.
+A properly executed 4-H Horse Identification Certificate identifying both the exhibitor and the horse he/she will exhibit or ride must be completed and turned into the Twin Creeks District Extension Office by June 1st of the current year.

 Rule 3.
-All rules stated in the Kansas 4-H Horse Show Book will be followed and enforced to include General Show Rules, attire, and equipment requirements.
+All rules state in the 4-H Horse Show Book will be followed and enforced to include General Show Rules, attire, and equipment requirements.
 A copy of the rule book is available upon request from the Twin Creeks District Extension Agent.

 Rule 4.
-To be eligible to enter the State 4-H Horse Show at the Kansas State Fair, 4-H members aged 9 - 13 must have successfully met the requirements of all 3 sections of Achievement Level 1 prior to the NW District Horse Show registration deadline.
-4-H members aged 14 - 18 must have successfully met the requirements of all 3 sections of Achievement Level II prior to the NW District Horse Show registration deadline.
+To be eligible to enter the State 4-H Horse Show at the Kansas State Fair, 4-H Members aged 9 - 13 must have successfully met the requirements of all 3 sections of Achievement Level 1 prior to the NW District Horse Show registration deadline.
+4-H Members aged 14 - 18 must have successfully met the requirements of all 3 sections of Achievement Level II prior to the NW District Horse Show registration deadline.
 Members must receive a purple or blue ribbon in every event in which they plan to show at the Kansas State Fair.
-Stock type horses include: Quarter Horse, Paint,

-Palomino, Pinto, Appaloosa, Buckskin.
-Non-stock type horses include: Morgan, Arabian, Tennessee Walker, Thoroughbred, Saddlebred.
+Stock Type Horses include: Quarter Horse, Paint, Palomino, Pinto, Appaloosa, Buckskin.
+Non-Stock Type Horses include: Morgan, Arabian, Tennessee Walker, Thoroughbred, Saddlebred.